yuvrajdalia/game-of-life/README.md

 5. after the evolution is completed (no live cells) or after first 25 generations , the animation will be stored in animation folder which can be seen. <br />
 ![Alt Text](https://github.com/yuvrajdalia/game-of-life/blob/master/images/gif.gif) <br />

+## Requirements:
+Following python libraries will be needed to run the program :
+1. matplotlib
+2. numpy
+3. opencv
+4. tkinter